jdillard/sphinx-cmd/README.md

 ## Configuration

-You can add custom directives to be processed by creating a `.sphinx-cmd.toml` file in either your current working directory or your home directory.
+You can add custom directives to be processed by creating a `.sphinx-cmd.toml` file in your home directory.

 Add your custom directives to `[directives]` with their respective regex patterns, for example: